-I can be contacted at dunaway [at] umich [dot] edu.
+I can be contacted at dunawayw [at] umsl [dot] [standard educational domain name].
 Comments on anything posted here are very welcome.

-Modal Quantification without Worlds, forthcoming in Oxford Studies in Metaphysics, vol. 8 (2013).
+Modal Quantification without Worlds, in Oxford Studies in Metaphysics, vol. 8 (2013).
 Also one of four finalists for the 2011 Younger Scholars Prize for Metaphysics.

-The Folk Probably Do Think What You Think They Think (with Anna Edmonds and David Manley), forthcoming in Australasian Journal of Philosophy (go here for a full description of the experimental philosophy meta–survey we conducted for this paper and its results).
+The Folk Probably Do Think What You Think They Think (with Anna Edmonds and David Manley), in Australasian Journal of Philosophy (2013).

 Minimalist Semantics in Meta-ethical Expressivism, in Philosophical Studies (2010).

 Review of Matthew Chrisman, The Meaning of 'Ought', Oxford University Press, forthcoming in The Journal of Philosophy.